Bilin Zhang Stiber

 A digital signal processing (DSP) textbook, and other materials, aimed at computer science students.
 Why one specifically for CS students?
 DSP has traditionally been taught as part of the electrical engineering curriculum and, as such, is accessible to CS students only to the extent that they have taken its prerequisites.
 In some engineering schools, that may be the case, but it is often the case that the CS math curriculum lacks some of the expected prerequisites.
 Moreover, DSP is most often taught as an upper-level EE course, and therefore, practically speaking, inaccessible to most non-EE majors.

 But it's not just these practical matters that argue for a DSP textbook for CS majors.
 DSP really means something different to CS majors, who will be focusing in their professional lives more on the use of such systems as modules in larger projects, or on collaborating with EEs in product design.
 To a computing professional, DSP means building multimedia systems, or embedded systems, or ubiquitous computing devices.

 It's that motivation that led us to write a book that:

-The Fall 2016 release PDF of our book is available here.
+The Spring 2020 release PDF of our book is available here.
 We maintain a Github page and repository, and encourage you to make your own contributions to this ongoing work; send us pull requests.
 Certainly, some of our goals are perhaps still more aspirational than actual!

 This textbook is also indexed at College Open Textbooks and The Open Textbook Library.